telegram-sms/telegram-sms/README.md

 - SMS : Read and send a text message.
 - Phone : Get whether it is a dual card phone, card 2 status, and card 2 identifier ID.
-- Contect : Get the contact information and automatically identify the incoming caller's number.
+- Contact : Get the contact information and automatically identify the incoming caller's number.

 *Warning!
 Setting this app as the default SMS app is a very dangerous behavior!
 This option can only be enabled if SMS notifications are not available in the default SMS application.*